-- 5.5.
-Authorised Officers may consult potential suppliers prior to the issue of an invitation to tender about the nature, level and standard of the supply, contract packaging and other relevant matters.
+- 4.3.5.5.
+Authorised officers Officers may consult potential suppliers prior to the issue of an invitation to tender about the nature, level and standard of the supply, contract packaging and other relevant matters.
 Records must be kept of this consultation. - 5.6.
-Advice should be taken from Procurement and/or Legal before any market engagement activity - 5.7.
-Authorised Officers must not, once any pre-tender market research or consultation period has ended, seek or accept technical advice on the preparation of the actual invitation to tender or quote from anyone who may have a commercial interest in bidding for the contract as this may prejudice the equal treatment of all potential tenderers and distort competition.
+Advice should be taken from procurement and/or legal services before any market engagement activity - 4.4.5.7.
+Authorised officers officers must not, once any pre-tender market research or consultation period-under 4.3 has ended, seek or accept technical advice on the preparation of the actual invitation to tender or quotation from anyone who may have a commercial interest in bidding for the contract as this may prejudice the equal treatment of all potential tenderers and distort competition.